apache/phoenix-site/site/source/src/site/markdown/index.md

 Here's a list of what is currently **not** supported:

-* **Full Transaction Support**.
-Although we allow client-side batching and rollback as described [here](#transactions), we do not provide transaction semantics above and beyond what HBase gives you out-of-the-box.
 * **Relational operators**.
 Union, Intersect, Minus.
 * **Miscellaneous built-in functions**.
 These are easy to add - read this [blog](http://phoenix-hbase.blogspot.com/2013/04/how-to-add-your-own-built-in-function.html) for step by step instructions.